 Any employer failing to post the notice would be subject to: (1) a finding that it committed an unfair labor practice; (2) a tolling of statutes of limitation for charges of any other unfair labor practices; and (3) a finding of anti-union animus that would weigh against it in any proceedings before the NLRB.

-Importantly, however, two Circuit Courts of Appeal recently reviewed this rule, striking it down, albeit for different reasons.
+Importantly, however, two Circuit Courts of Appeal have reviewed this rule, striking it down, albeit for different reasons.

 D.C.
 Circuit Court of Appeals